-- ASTR1B(0): the ASTR1B algorithm using (3.1) and $B_k = 0$ (i.e. momentumless Adagrad with bounds) - ASTR1B(1): the ASTR1B algorithm using (3.1) and B_k given by a limited BFGS update [31] using one secant pair; - ASTR1B(3): the ASTR1B algorithm using (3.1) and B_k given by a limited BFGS update using three secant pairs; - TRInf(0): the standard trust-region algorithm using an l{∞} trust-region and a purely linear model $(B_k = 0)$; - TRInf(1): the standard trust-region algorithm using an l{∞} trust-region and B_k given by a limited BFGS update using one secant pair; - TRInf(3): the standard trust-region algorithm using an l{∞} trust-region and B_k given by a limited BFGS update using three secant pairs.
+5 Numerical illustration

+Without any ambition of completeness, we now illustrate the behaviour of the ASTR1B algorithm on a small set of 22 bound-constrained problems from the CUTEst collection (as made available in Matlab through S2MPJ [25]).
+The problems under consideration are given in Table A.2 in Appendix 6.
+We compare six algorithms.

+ASTR1B(0): the ASTR1B algorithm using (3.1) and $B_k = 0$ (i.e. momentumless Adagrad with bounds)

+ASTR1B(1): the ASTR1B algorithm using (3.1) and $B_k$ given by a limited BFGS update [31] using one secant pair;

+ASTR1B(3): the ASTR1B algorithm using (3.1) and $B_k$ given by a limited BFGS update using three secant pairs;

+TRInf(0): the standard trust-region algorithm using an $\ell{\infty}$ trust-region and a purely linear model $(B_k = 0)$ ;

+TRInf(1): the standard trust-region algorithm using an $\ell{\infty}$ trust-region and $B_k$ given by a limited BFGS update using one secant pair;

+TRInf(3): the standard trust-region algorithm using an $\ell{\infty}$ trust-region and $B_k$ given by a limited BFGS update using three secant pairs.

-We also ran these algorithms for an accuracy level $\epsilon = 10^{-3}$ on our small illustrative problem set using 0%, 5%, 15% and 25% of relative Gaussian noise on the gradients (and objective function for the trust-region algorithms), in order to explore their sensitivity to random perturbations.
-The details of our experimental setup are presented in Appendix 7.
+We also ran these algorithms for an accuracy level $\epsilon=10^{-3}$ on our small illustrative problem set using 0%, 5%, 15% and 25% of relative Gaussian noise on the gradients (and objective function for the trust-region algorithms), in order to explore their sensitivity to random perturbations.
+The details of our experimental setup are presented in Appendix 6.
 Our choice of considering the same level of noise on the objective-function value (when used) and the gradient is motivated by "finite-sum" applications such as deep learning where both the objective-function value and the gradient are computed by sampling.
 Although the authors are aware that better results can be obtained for the trust-region algorithms if one is ready to substantially increase the sample size for the objective function (see [4] or [3] for instance), this is unnatural and considerably more expensive in the sampling context.